-2.8.
+2.9.
 SolidWorks Stress Analysis

 When the assembled device is in use, there exists a possible failure mode in which force applied transversely to the base plate pole causes the weld between the base plate and shaft to break.
 In order to assess the strength of this weld and determine a factor of safety, a static stress SolidWorks Simulation was performed.
 A transverse force of 38 N was chosen based on the average weight of an American adult and anthropometric data for weight of a leg [11,12].
 This force was applied perpendicularly to the top 30 mm of the shaft on the base plate, while the bottom of the base plate was fixed in place.
-A material of AISI 4130 annealed steel was applied to the simulation as this is the proposed material for metal fabrication.
+A material of AISI 4130 annealed steel was applied to the simulation.
 Once these parameters were applied, the simulation was run.
 For a more detailed protocol, refer to Appendix I.

-Fig. 4 Base plate and shaft in SolidWorks Static Force Simulation with transverse force applied to shaft and fixture on the bottom of the base plate
+Fig. 9 Base plate and shaft in SolidWorks Static Force Simulation with transverse force applied to shaft and fixture on the bottom of the base plate